arnav199/my_project/README.md

 same choices '1,2,3,4, and q'
 then it will ask u to enter first and second number after that it will give u ur result.

+What Can This Project Do:
+basicly this project do basic maths like additon , subraction , multilication and division.